 Obviously golfers are allowed to mark and clean golf balls on the putting surfaces, so preferred lies rules don't apply there.
 Everywhere else on the golf course that isn't the fairway or green of the hole the golfer is currently playing, the golfer has to play the ball down, as it lies, without cleaning or moving it.

 Now, a lot of golfers call preferred lies a nickname: lift, clean and cheat.
 That's because there really is nowhere in the Rules of Golf that explicitly allows preferred lies.
 So, purists think it's cheating if it's allowed.
 In fact, the European Tour goes so far as to say that record scores shot under lift, clean and place rules do not count.
-That's why there are no 59s in European Tour history because their sub-60 scores have all been shot under preferred lies (or if par is less than 70).
+In European Tour history, several sub-60 scores have all been shot under preferred lies (or if par is less than 70), so they don't count toward the official record book.